 Over twenty years ago, I started my journey in higher education.
 Beginning in residential life at the University of Kentucky, I moved to Cincinnati to pursue music at UC College Conservatory of Music.
 Upon arrival, I was awarded an assistantship in resident education and development (residence life) as an Assistant Residence Coordinator in which I focused on a broad range of areas including supervision of professional and paraprofessional staff, educational programming, judicial affairs (now known as behavioral education), and student affairs.
 Heading into my second year, I was promoted to a full-time Residence Hall Coordinator during which time I completed my master's work in Educational Studies.
 After much encouragement from friends and professors, I decided to take the plunge into doctoral study.

 During my doctoral work, I immersed myself in sociology, history, and philosophy with additional foci in peace and urban education.
 Upon graduation, I accepted a position at Arizona State University in Housing as well as a secondary appointment as faculty associate in the College of Education.
-Over the course of the year, I concluded that I wanted to turn my attention fully to academics.
-I found myself coming back to Cincinnati to work as assistant dean at a small nursing school, tasked to build up the general education (eventually Liberal Arts and Sciences) department and along with a team of dedicated colleagues, build a college, The Christ College of Nursing and Health Sciences.
+Over the course of that year, I concluded that I wanted to turn my attention fully to academics.
+I found myself coming back to Cincinnati to work as an assistant dean at a small nursing school, tasked to build up the general education department (eventually Liberal Arts and Sciences) and along with a team of dedicated colleagues, build a college, The Christ College of Nursing and Health Sciences.
 Together, we accomplished a great deal, launching the inaugural year in 2006 and achieving regional accreditation just over two years later.

 The work of our entire team has resulted in a stronger, stable institution with the ultimate goal of achieving a completely sustainable infrastructure by 2020, thus ensuring Saybrook's presence and impact for decades to come.